 Continue on in the same way, always creating a right angle with the next stitch.
 This way you can stitch any angle large or small.

 When it comes to back stitch, I don't think pictures or a tutorial will help to achieve a neater stitch.
-My advise is to always use 2 stands if possible, to try and ensure that you are keeping your stitches close to the same length, and I also prefer the stab stitch method (rather than working from the front only) for greater accuracy.
+My advice is to always use 2 stands if possible, to try and ensure that you are keeping your stitches close to the same length, and I also prefer the stab stitch method (rather than working from the front only) for greater accuracy.
 Another help is to always use an embroidery hoop to keep you fabric taught and straight.
 Other than that, I think it is all down to practice and patience.

 I hope that there may have been something in here to help you, and if not, thanks for reading along anyway.
 Stitching is so much fun and so therapeutic, so I hope I may have encouraged a few more of you to give it a go!